Rajan-Metaliya/ns_intl_phone_input/README.md

 - **Comprehensive Validation:** The package supports validation for phone numbers from over 200 countries, ensuring accuracy and inclusivity.

 - **Various Number Formats:** Users can input phone numbers in different formats, and the package adapts to validate them accordingly.
 This includes support for various masks and formats.
+- **Support for area codes of country:** The package provides support for area codes within countries.
+Users can input phone numbers with area codes, and the package takes this into consideration during validation.
+This feature enhances the package's flexibility and applicability to regions where area codes are an integral part of phone numbers.

 ## Getting Started